Wednesday, September 30, 2020

 The overall dependency ratio of Barangay Krus na Ligas was 43, which indicates that for every 100 working-age population, there were about 43 dependents (38 young dependents and 5 old dependents).
 This was lower than the overall dependency ratio of Quezon City which was 44 dependents.
 Refer to Table 4 for details.

-One Elderly for Every Five Children Below 15 Years
+One Elderly for Every Four Children Below 15 Years

 Never Been Married Persons Tally 46.8 Percent